-On December 31, 2016, the Company exercised its option to redeem the Cdn\$3.0 million convertible debenture, which had matured by the issuance of 15,000,000 common shares in the Company using the conversion price of Cdn\$0.20 per common share pursuant to the terms of the convertible debenture.
-The redemption process is still to be completed as of the date of this MD&A, including the delivery and acceptance of the shares.
-In November 2019, as a result of the 1:5 share consolidation, the aforementioned issuance is now 3,000,000 common shares.
+On December 31, 2016, the Company exercised its option to redeem the Cdn\$3.0 million convertible debenture held by Sino-Canada Fund, which had matured, by the issuance of 15,000,000 (pre-consolidation) common shares in the Company using the conversion price of Cdn\$0.20 (pre-consolidation) per common share pursuant to the terms of the convertible debenture.
+The redemption process, including the delivery and acceptance of these shares was never completed.
+In November 2019, as a result of the 1:5 share consolidation, the aforementioned issuance was 3,000,000 common shares.